That Girl Cooks Healthy

 • Add the onion, garlic and chives (scallion) saute until they are soft and translucent.

-• Stir the curry paste and cook the curry mixture for about 1 minute.
+• Stir the curry paste and cook the curry mixture for about one minute.

-• Add the remaining seasoning - the black pepper, green seasoning, cilantro, pink salt and scotch bonnet if you are using it and stir for another minute
+• Add the remaining seasoning - green seasoning , coriander (cilantro), the black pepper, pink salt and scotch bonnet if you are using it and stir for another minute

 • Add the chickpeas and sweet potatoes and coat in the seasoning